-The Neurophysiology and Experimental Neuroethology Laboratory, under the Direction of Prof. Norberto Garcia-Cairasco, in a joint effort with collaborators, has produced a substantial number of scientific articles in Behavioral, Cellular, Molecular and, more recently, Computational Neuroscience, especially in Epilepsy Research and Neuropsychiatric Comorbidities.
+The Neurophysiology and Experimental Neuroethology Laboratory (LNNE) at the a Physiology Department at the Ribeirão Preto Medical School at the University of São Paulo, under the Direction of Prof. Norberto Garcia-Cairasco, in a joint effort with collaborators, has produced a substantial number of scientific research and articles in Behavioral, Cellular, Molecular and Computational Neuroscience, especially in Epilepsy Research and Neuropsychiatric Comorbidities.

 Our first Meeting took place in 1998 and was a quite regional reunion entitled “Neurociências Integrativas” (Integrative Neurosciences) and counted on the participation of local Scientists and Students to talk about “Physiology in the age of molecular biology”, “Genomics and Neuroinformatics”, “Epilepsy and Neuroscience” and “Visual Arts and Neuroscience”.

 Prof. Norberto Garcia-Cairasco, motivated by the success of the previous meeting decided to organize it again once every five years.
 Our second meeting, in 2003, was dedicated to discuss the Neuroscience and Arts connection.
 Entitled “Neuro-Arte” (Neuro-Art) gathered people from various parts of our country to present both their artistic and academic and scientific points of view in Neuroscience.
 Bigger in participants than the earlier event, but yet in a national range, this was a “pilot experiment” for what was about to come.